opal/opal/README.md

 Description
 -----------

-Opal is a ruby runtime and set of core libraries designed to run directly on top of javascript.
-It supports the gem packaging system for building ruby ready for the browser.
-It also uses therubyracer to provide a command line REPL and environment for running ruby server-side inside a javascript context.
+Opal is a Ruby runtime and standard library designed to run directly on top of javascript.
+It can be run within the browser or on the command line through the bundled build tools.
+Opal includes a parser/compiler that builds ruby ahead of time directly into javascript that runs with the bundled runtime.

 Installation
 ------------